iamtheblackunicorn/colorpie/README.md

 ### Version 3.0.0: The Emoji Update!

-- This update brings a set of 66 select emojis in 6 categories to your terminal.
+- This update brings a set of 66 select emojis in six different categories to your terminal.
 - Speed and documentation optimizations.

 ## NOTE